In a bid to acquire customers, many subscription-based companies offer a free trial as a part of their pricing strategy.

 8. Get a higher conversion rate

-Depending on the estimates, the conversion rate for SaaS free trials is between 15 and 25%, which may vary depending on the quality of your trial optimization, your niche, your ideal customer, and your company’s business model.
+Depending on the estimates, the conversion rate for SaaS free trials is between 15 and 25%.
+Of course, this may vary depending on the quality of your trial optimization, your niche, your ideal customer, and your company’s business model.
 According to SixteenVentures, some companies can even reach a conversion rate of 60%!

-In what cases is NOT recommended to implement a free trial for your SaaS product?
+In what cases is NOT recommended to offer a free trial for your SaaS product?

-As I already mentioned in the beginning, despite the amazing benefits of this strategy, it doesn’t mean that there won’t be companies or cases where it won´t work that well.
+As I already mentioned in the beginning, despite all the benefits, it doesn’t mean that free trials are a one-size-fits-all.

 To sum it up, if your service: